-- 3. Pneumatic nailers and staplers must be disconnected from the air supply at the tool when performing any maintenance or repair on the tool, or clearing a jam.
-1704(c) - 4.
-The air hose of pneumatic nailers and staplers must be secured at roof level to provide ample but not excessive amounts of hose when an operator works on roofs sloped steeper than 7:12.
-1704(d) - 5.
-All pneumatic hoses exceeding 1/2 in, inside diameter shall have a safety device at the source of supply or branch line to reduce pressure in case of hose failure.
-1704(e) - 6.
-Jack hammer operators must wear personal protective equipment when required (see Personal Protective Equipment section in this guide), including foot protection as per 3385.
-Jack hammer operators must also use hearing protection when noise levels exceed allowable exposure levels as per 5096(a). - N. All portable pipe threading/cutting machines, portable power driven augers (earth drills), and portable power drives shall be permanently equipped with a momentary contact device.
+- Pneumatic nailers and staplers must be disconnected from the air supply at the tool when performing any maintenance or repair on the tool, or when clearing a jam.
+1704(c) - The air hose of pneumatic nailers and staplers must be secured at roof level to provide ample but not excessive amounts of hose when an operator works on roofs sloped steeper than 7:12.
+1704(d) - 5 All pneumatic hoses exceeding 1/2-inch inside diameter shall have a safety device at the source of supply or branch line to reduce pressure in case of hose failure.
+1704(e) - 6 Jackhammer operators must wear personal protective equipment when required (see Personal Protective Equipment section in this guide), including foot protection as per 3385.
+Jackhammer operators must also use hearing protection when noise levels exceed allowable exposure levels as per 5096(a).

+O. All portable pipe threading/cutting machines, portable powerdriven augers (earth drills), and portable power drives shall be permanently equipped with a momentary contact device.
 4086